EnterpriseDB/docs/README.md

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.

-1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that they're pulled in the next steps.
+1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that icons are pulled in the next steps.

    1. Run `brew install direnv` if you don't have it already.
 Then [follow these steps to add it to your shell.](https://direnv.net/docs/hook.html).

    1. Create a Github token which can pull private packages.
 [You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

-   1. Once you have that token, create a file in the root of the project called `.envrc.local` and add this code to it `export NPM_TOKEN="your-token-here"`.
+   1. Once you have that token, update your `.env.development` file with this line `NPM_TOKEN=your-token-here`.
 That will be utilized in the NPM_TOKEN variable in the .npmrc file.

-1. If you're **not** a member of the EnterpriseDB Github Org, you'll have to follow these steps:

-   1. In the terminal, navigate to `icons-pkg/`, located folder in the root of the repository: `cd icons-pkg/`.

-   1. Link the icons package to you global npm packages: `npm link`.

-   1. Navigate back to the root of the repository: `cd ..`.
+   1. After updating `.env.development`, you may need to run `direnv reload` to make sure your change is loaded.

-1. Install all required packages.
+1. Install all required packages by running `npm run install-dependencies`

-   - If you're a member of the EnterpriseDB Gihub Org you can run `npm install`.

-   - If you're **not** a member, you have to run `npm link @enterprisedb/icons`.
+   - **note:** do not use `npm install` if you're not a member of the EnterpriseDB GitHub Org.
+Additional set up is required to ensure that placeholder icons are loaded, and the `npm run install-dependencies` script will take care of that for you.

 1. And finally, you can start up the site locally with `npm run develop`, which should make it live at `http://localhost:8000/`.
 Huzzah!